- Ph.D. in History awarded 1999, winner of the George Washington Egleston Prize

 Equations from God: Pure Mathematics and Victorian Faith.
 Baltimore: The Johns Hopkins University Press, 2007.

-Hacking the Academy.
-Ann Arbor: University of Michigan Press, 2012.
+Hacking the Academy: New Approaches to Scholarship and Teaching from Digital Humanities.
+Ann Arbor: University of Michigan Press, 2013.
 Co-edited with Tom Scheinfeldt.

 Articles and Book Chapters